colah/ByronTrialNotes/daily-notes/day30.md

 * It's only later that there's any discussion of rockets.
 * Lots of links to farming in the bookmarks.
 But those were from much earlier.
 Nothing added to that after November.
 * One of the problems with the whole rocket cover is....
-* Judge: Why would you need a cover if you didn't do it in a pulic forum.
+* Judge: Why would you need a cover if you didn't do it in a public forum.
 * In some point in March or April...
 * It seems quite clear that in June, his obsession with the G20, he is certainly under another microscope.
 He now needs a cover.
 * ...